shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

 That is our famous _”The Elm Architecture”_ in its essence, simplified to the origins where it was actually born.

 The function, which receives some _action_ (say, `DecrementCounter` or `WithdrawMoney` or `JustRobThePlace`), gets _previous model_ and evaluates to the _new modified model_.
 Some people prefer it flipped, so the model comes as the first argument.
-Those actions are usually the sum types so it is easy to keep them in one place and have a birds-eye view on the processes happening in your application.&nbsp;[^fn:1]
+Those actions are usually the sum types so it is easy to keep them in one place and have a birds-eye view on the processes happening in your application. [^1]

-Let's move the practical example [to another part of the article](https://dev.to/shamansir/purescript-ui-driven-by-finite-state-machines-and-event-streams-part-ii-the-example-3m77) and for now mostly speak theory.
-Don't be confused, in the end of this part I'll give the complete working code for FSM using FRP, since it's just a few lines of code.
+Let’s move the practical example [to another part of the article](https://dev.to/shamansir/purescript-ui-driven-by-finite-state-machines-and-event-streams-part-ii-the-example-3m77) and for now mostly speak theory.
+Don’t be confused, in the end of this part I’ll give the complete working code for FSM using FRP, since it’s just a few lines of code.
 First, we will define the signature, then the way to `make` it and, finally, `run` it.

-## <span class="section-num">1</span> Considering Effects {#considering-effects}
+## Considering Effects

 Both the UI and API in my case require some side effects to be performed.
-For API it's, for example, generating a random UUID for any new entity.
+For API it’s, for example, generating a random UUID for any new entity.
 And, since I use FRP events, subscribing to event streams or cancelling them is also a side effect.
 In case of UI, it is `Event.stopPropagation` (where _event_ is HTML event, not the FRP one), `requestAnimationFrame`, drawing on canvas, some connections to JavaScript using FFI.
-Some of such effects should be `Aff` though, since they are asynchronous, but it doesn't really _affect_ what we discuss in any matter.
+Some of such effects should be `Aff` though, since they are asynchronous, but it doesn’t really _affect_ what we discuss in any matter.

-Separating effects from the pure actions is very important in pure functional languages, still it doesn't mean you can't use them, just keep them marked as such and, preferably, sorted (see below).
+Separating effects from the pure actions is very important in pure functional languages, still it doesn’t mean you can’t use them, just keep them marked as such and, preferably, sorted (see below).

 ```haskell
 finiteStateMachine